 National Health Service

-I love doing fun experiments and learning about the human body
+Favourite thing to do in my job: I love doing fun experiments and learning about the human body

 I work in a diagnostic microbiology laboratory.
 Basically this means I work for the NHS, trying to find out what infection a patient has.

 The department I work in receives a sample.
 I then inoculate it on to agar or in to broth, containing nutrients to help the bacteria grow.
 Once it has grown, we can identify it and then do more tests to determine the most appropriate antibiotic to treat the patient with.

 We also examine blood for antibodies against viruses, faeces for worms and samples for fungi.